jakobbossek/ecr2/README.md

 ## Contact

-Please address questions and missing features about the **ecr2 package** to the author Jakob Bossek <j.bossek@gmail.com>.
+Please address questions and missing features about the **ecr** to the author Jakob Bossek <j.bossek@gmail.com>.
 Found some nasty bugs?
 Please use the [issue tracker](https://github.com/jakobbossek/ecr2/issues) for this.
 Pay attention to explain the problem as good as possible.
 At its best you provide an example, so I can reproduce your problem quickly.